brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 #### I’m looking for a course with “Money” in the title

 {: .description }
-Someone told me about a course I have to follow.
-The is the word “Money” in the title.
+Someone told me about a course I have to follow, with the word “Money” in title.

 {: .result }
 I was able to find a course with Money in the title